MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/get-started/react-native.md

 	What is the Android app secret?(0000-0000-0000-0000-000000000000)
 	```

 	The SDK will then ask whether or not to send crash reports automatically.
-[Learn more about user processing on crash reports.](~/sdk/crashes/react-native.md#process-javascript)
+[Learn more about processing on crash reports in JS](~/sdk/crashes/react-native.md).

 	```
 	For the Android app, should crashes be sent automatically, or processed in javascript before being sent?
 (Use arrow keys)